-- Primary threats include loss or fragmentation of habitat; lack of linkages or habitat connectivity between populations; invasive weeds; small populations; and the potential for disease, fire, or development to drastically affect an individual population’s viability.
+Primary threats include loss or fragmentation of habitat; lack of linkages or habitat connectivity between populations; invasive weeds; small populations and the potential for disease, fire, or development.

-In April 2005 the BLM signed the Range-wide Gunnison Sage-grouse Conservation Plan, which was developed using an interagency team led by the Colorado Parks and Wildlife.
-This plan provides extensive guidance for management of the species, by population and on a range-wide basis, to address conservation issues and maintenance of local populations.
+In April 2005, the BLM signed the Range-Wide Gunnison Sage-Grouse Conservation Plan, which was developed using an interagency team led by Colorado Parks and Wildlife.
+This plan provides extensive guidance for management of the species by population and on a range-wide basis to address conservation issues and maintenance of local populations.

 The U.S. Fish and Wildlife Service and Colorado Parks and Wildlife developed a Candidate Conservation Agreement with Assurances in 2006.
 Private landowners have renewed their interest to sign up under Certificates of Inclusion through this process.

-The BLM is developing a Candidate Conservation Agreement (CCA), a formal agreement between the BLM and one or more parties, on public lands in the Gunnison Basin.
-Discussions concerning this CCA are on-going.
+The BLM and partners have also developed a Candidate Conservation Agreement, a formal agreement between the BLM and one or more parties, on public lands in the Gunnison Basin.
+Discussions concerning this CCA are ongoing.